Skip to main content

 Start Handlers

-A start handler is not loaded into a Chef Infra Client run from a recipe, but is instead listed in the client.rb file using the start_handlers attribute.
+A start handler isn’t loaded into a Chef Infra Client run from a recipe, but is instead listed in the client.rb file using the start_handlers attribute.
 The start handler must be installed on the node and be available to Chef Infra Client before the start of a Chef Infra Client run.
 Use the chef-client cookbook to install the start handler.

 Start handlers are made available to a Chef Infra Client run in one of the following ways: